 SSO Provider Parameter

-SSOProvider parameter set can access a GoodData project without using a password.
+ssoProvider parameter set can access a GoodData workspace without using a password.
 Users can use predefined SSO providers, such as Salesforce or Okta.
 The

 Supported SSO Types

 GoodData supports the following types of SSO authentication: